 Let's now look in to some of the other common questions that come with these two cables.

 Common Cat6 vs Cat6e Questions

 Do Cat6 and Cat6e cables use different Keystone Jacks?

 Cat6 and Cat6 cables such as stranded (cm), riser and plenum do not use different keystone jacks.
 You want to match up the correct keystone jack type to the cable.
 So if you are using unshielded cable then you want to use unshielded keystone jacks.
 Cat6 and Cat6e cables would use these types of Cat6 jacks for example.
 The only thing you will decide on is if you want 90 degree or 180 degree designs.
 For help on getting the right keystone jack head on over to how to choose a keystone jack.

 Do Cat6 and Cat6e cables use different RJ45's?

 Choosing the right RJ45 for your cable comes in a couple different ways.
 You want to match up the RJ45 to the right category of cable you are using.
 However for Cat6 and Cat6e cables they both use Cat6 RJ45's.
 There is no designated Cat6e connector.
-Cat6e has a different structure but uses the same type of RJ45's a Cat6 cable would.
+Cat6e cable has a different structure but uses the same type of RJ45's a Cat6 cable would.
 So using any 8P8C Cat6 RJ45 will be fine for these cables.
 Keep in mind here to watch out for the AWG size ratings of the plugs.
 Match up your cables size to the plug compatibility size.
 You also want to get stranded RJ45s for stranded cable and solid plugs for solid cable.

 Which Patch Panel is Recommended?